 If you really want to explore Denver, delve into its diverse neighborhoods.
 The River North Art District (RiNo) is “where art is made,” riding a wave of urban revival with art galleries, craft breweries, restaurants and eye-popping street art on nearly every corner.
 Cherry Creek, just 5 minutes from downtown, is Denver's premier shopping neighborhood with everything from independently owned boutiques on 16 charming blocks in Cherry Creek North to popular upscale brands in Cherry Creek Shopping Center and the nearby Denver Botanic Gardens.
-Close to downtown is the trendy Highlands neighborhood with Victorian-era homes, hip restaurants, lush gardens, art galleries and a famous ice cream shop in a giant milk can.
+Close to downtown is the trendy Highlands neighborhood with Victorian-era homes, hip restaurants, lush gardens, art galleries and a famous ice cream shop in a giant milk can, Little Man Ice Cream.
 The Art District on Santa Fe is a haven for art lovers with more than 30 art galleries and colorful murals, highlighting the neighborhood’s Hispanic roots.
 Uptown has a long stretch of cafés, bistros and pubs with outdoor patios near the city’s largest greenspace, City Park, which also houses the Denver Zoo and Denver Museum of Nature & Science.
 And in Five Points, the music of jazz legends transcends local clubs.
 Now it’s a fusion of old and new with coffeehouses, breweries, museums and beloved barbecue institutions.

 Thriving Beer Culture

 Denver is also known for something other than its high altitude: beer.
 With more than 100 breweries and tap rooms in the metro area, there is endless variety from pale ales, one-off firkins and daring ingredients, created by a community of passionate artisans crafting some of the most adventurous beers in the country.
-The Denver Beer Trail, a collection of more than 30 of Denver’s top beers, can be your guide to this hoppy heaven.
+The Denver Beer Trail, a collection of more than 30 of Denver’s top breweries, brewpubs and tap rooms can be your guide to this hoppy heaven.

 Famous Music Scene